Spring Boot 3 Buildpacks with Testcontainers Cloud

 Those pieces will allow you to write a test, that creates an OCI image, using buildpacks, with Testcontainers Cloud.

-Write the test class
+Write the test class Link to heading

 Here is the test class that I’ve been reusing since June.